Home / Whistleblower Practice Areas / Anti-money-laundering and sanctions evasion whistleblowers – attorneys explain rewards & protections

 The Treasury Department’s Financial Crimes Enforcement Network (FinCEN) administers the anti-money laundering whistleblower program.

-The Anti-Money Laundering Whistleblower Improvement Act has greatly strengthened the AMLA, which initially granted incentives and protections to whistleblowers who reported original information leading to successful AML enforcement actions and monetary sanctions exceeding $1 million.
-This new Act expands the law’s scope, covering violations of financial management rules for executive agencies, sanctions on foreign nations/entities/individuals deemed enemies of the United States, and sanctions on foreign narcotics traffickers.
+The Anti-Money Laundering Whistleblower Improvement Act was an amendment to the Anti-Money Laundering Act (AMLA) aimed at strengthening incentives and protections for whistleblowers who reported original information leading to successful AML enforcement actions and monetary sanctions exceeding $1 million.
+This new Act expanded the scope of the AMLA, covering violations of financial management rules for executive agencies, sanctions on foreign nations/entities/individuals deemed enemies of the United States, and sanctions on foreign narcotics traffickers.
 Additionally, the Act introduces a funding structure and minimum awards for whistleblowers who provide successful tips.

-There is a reward for reporting money laundering.
-Whistleblowers who report violations of the Anti-Money Laundering Act can receive rewards of between 10-30% of the monetary enforcement sanctions collected in a case, depending on the significance of the information and the degree of assistance that the whistleblower and their attorney provided in the investigation and enforcement action.
+Whistleblowers who report violations of the Anti-Money Laundering Act can receive rewards between 10-30% of the monetary enforcement sanctions collected in a case, depending on the significance of the information and the degree of assistance that the whistleblower and their attorney provided in the investigation and enforcement action.

 Key points to keep in mind about the anti-money laundering whistleblower program, as laid out in the Defense authorization legislation: